A voice-driven daily document

 Is there an iOS app?

-Yes, and it is free.
+It's on the way, and it will be free.
 SpeakWith for iOS is a companion voice recorder: live dictation, a dictation board that collects what you capture, and your transcripts and audio files on hand.
 It transcribes on-device with Apple Speech, and it works alongside the Mac app rather than replacing it.

 On iOS, the permission prompt says speech is "sent to Apple".
 Is my voice uploaded?